-With the craving for the 'Village' becoming stronger than ever, I offer this to our extended community.
-I offer the grown up Baby Mama Magic Mystery Music School with its new name for this new time, with these kids who are big and growing strong.
+With the craving for the 'Village' becoming stronger than ever, I offer this to our extended community, Baby Mama Magic Mystery Music School with its new name for this new time, with these kids who are big and growing strong.
 Roots RYMMM, a Movement of Mystery and Music toward the Roots, back to the Village.
 Please join me...

 Through hand percussion and voice, we will utilize patterns and practices influenced by West African and Brazilian drum techniques.
 Great skills for kids of all ages, parents too ;)!!!